xrdocs/multicast/_tutorials/tree-sid.md

 In order to establish the appropriate Tree-SID knowledge we first need to understand two technologies, Multicast and Segment Routing.

+There is also a [video](https://www.youtube.com/watch?v=q3VNOnw-bIE&ab_channel=xrdocs) explaining the following concepts.

 ## Segment Routing

 Segment Routing is a technology that uses source routing to forward traffic to the destination.
 Packet is forwarded from segment to segment based on the information carried in it.
 Segment Routing achieves a stateless IP fabric and delivers a unified end to end policy aware network infrastructure.